ucfopen/UDOIT/INSTALL.md

 ## JavaScript
 UDOIT uses [node](https://nodejs.org) and [yarn](https://yarnpkg.com/) to compile the JavaScript.
 Instructions for installing Node and Yarn are out of the scope of this README.

 > If you are running UDOIT in Docker, you don't need to install Node or Yarn on your system.
+Run
+>
+>     docker exec -it udoit_php_1 /bin/bash
+>
-You can run `docker exec -it udoit_php_1 /bin/bash` and then run the following commands inside the Docker container.
+> and then run the following commands inside the Docker container.

 To install the JavaScript dependencies run the command: